AuReMe/emapper2gbk/README.rst

 In addition, as optional files:

-* the name of the considered organism (can be "bacteria" or "metagenome") or a file with organisms names (matching the genomes names).
+* the name of the considered organism (can be "bacteria" or "metagenome"), a full lineage of the organism (such as `Bacteria;Pseudomonadota;Gammaproteobacteria;Enterobacterales;Enterobacteriaceae;Escherichia,Escherichia coli`) or a file with organisms names (matching the genomes names).
 * the merge option to merge genes into fake contigs.
 * the number of available cores for multiprocessing (when working on multiple genomes).
 * a go-basic file of GO ontology (if not given, emapper2gbk will download a copy and use it).